cockpit-project/cockpit-project.github.io/external/wiki/Workflow.md

   Instead, each developer (including the core developers) should make his/her own clone and submit pull requests from there.
 This makes it slightly harder to take over a pull request from another developer, but it can be done.

-* A pull request with a `WIP` prefix in the name is not yet ready for serious review.
+* A pull request in "Draft" state is not yet ready for serious review.

   You can make those pull requests to more visibly share some of your work with the rest of the team.